s0cks/token/README.md

-# Token Ledger
+# token Ledger

-This project contains the native code (C++) that runs the Token Distributed Ledger
+This project contains the native code (C++) that runs the token Distributed Ledger

 # Documentation